1971

 This $1.3 Trillion is the annual interest payment alone.

-This means that nearly 26% of all tax revenue ($1.3T / $5.0T) is consumed just to pay the interest.
-This money buys nothing—no roads, no salaries, no military, no Social Security.
-It is the definition of a "zombie" budget.
+That means roughly 26% of all tax revenue goes to interest.
+This money buys nothing — no roads, no salaries, no military, no Social Security.
+Dead weight on the ledger.

-The government is trapped.
+The government sits trapped.
 The Fed has two choices.
-Both lead to the death of the dollar.
+Both weigh on the dollar.

 - Action: The Fed raises rates to fight inflation.

-- The Math: Interest payments on $38T debt explode.
+- The Math: Interest payments on $38T of debt climb sharply.

 - The Result: Interest consumes 45% of tax revenue.
-The US government goes bankrupt instantly.
+Severe fiscal stress.

-- Action: The Fed cuts rates and prints money to pay the bills.
+- Action: The Fed keeps rates low and prints money to pay the bills.

-- The Math: They choose inflation over default.
+- The Math: Inflation is chosen over default.

-Gold at $4,300 is not a bubble.
-It is the market realizing the dollar is dying.
+Gold at $4,300 isn’t a bubble.
+It is the market realizing the dollar is being quietly devalued to keep the ledger in sight.